sharadregoti/tyk-docs/tyk-docs/content/getting-started/quick-start/tyk-demo.md

 - Analytics and monitoring tools
 - Integration with common third-party services

-Watch the video *What Is Tyk Demo* for an overview and learning about the key features from our experts -
+Watch the video *What Is Tyk Demo* for an overview and learn about the key features from our experts -

 {{< youtube-seo id="MqVPyWg1YZM" title="Overview of Tyk Demo and its features" >}}

+## Prerequisites

+### 1. Docker compose
+Make sure you have [docker compose](https://docs.docker.com/compose/install/) and that docker is running on your machine.

+### 2. License key
+This Demo deploys and runs the full Tyk platform which is a licensed product.
+Please sign up using the button below, to obtain a license key.
+In the link, choose "Get in touch" to get a guided evaluation of the Tyk Dashboard and receive your temporary license.

+{{< button_left href="https://tyk.io/sign-up#self" color="green" content="Get started" >}}

 ## Quick Start